Real Madrid vs Barcelona Women's Champions League preview: Where to watch, predicted line-ups

 Possible line-ups

-Real Madrid: Misa; Robles, Peter, Ivana, Carmona; Athenea, Kaci, Teresa, Maite; Esther, Asllani
+Real Madrid: Misa; Robles, Peter, Ivana, Carmona; Athenea, Zornoza, Teresa, Maite; Esther, Nahikari García

 Barcelona: Paños; Marta Torrejón, Andrea Pereira, Mapi León, Ouahabi; Putellas, Guijarro, Hermoso; Graham Hansen, Rolfö, BonmatíBracket Predictor